acircleda/blog/content/home/projects.md

 weight = 40  # Order that this section will appear.

 title = "Projects"
-subtitle = "What I'm Currently Working On"
+subtitle = "Projects I've Been Involved In"

 folder = "portfolio"